GiraffeChain/giraffe/README.md

 - The backend/relay node is defined in Scala, and you can find it in the `scala/` directory.
   - Most of the code is defined in the `core` module
   - Compiled protobuf files are defined in the `protobuf` module
-- The frontend/wallet is defined in Dart/Flutter, and you can find it in the `dart/` directory.
+- The wallet is defined in Dart/Flutter, and you can find it in the `dart/` directory.
   - The code is split between the `sdk` and `app` packages
   - Compiled protobuf files are defined in the `protobuf_dart` package
+- The SDK is defined in Typescript, and you can find it in the `typescript/sdk/` directory.

 ## Development & Testing
 ### Dependencies
 - JDK 17+
 - SBT/Scala
 - Flutter
+- NodeJS 20+

 ### Launch
 1. Start the relay node.
     - `cd scala`
     - `sbt core/run`
-1. Start the frontend.
+1. Start the wallet.
     - `cd ../dart/app`
     - `flutter run`

-## Platform Support
+## Wallet Platform Support
 - While the intention is to support staking-based wallets on web and mobile, Linux desktop is currently the most stable.
   - Android support should generally work. iOS will probably work, but I have no means of testing.
   - Web support currently suffers an base-52 limitation somewhere in the VRF code.
 As such, it currently produces invalid blocks.
+  - Web doesn't easily support multithreading, so some aspects of the wallet are slow

 ## Upcoming Goals
-- SDK support for JS/TS
 - Stability, resiliency, and error handling of wallet-staking
 - Testing
 - Documentation